App-vNext/Polly/docs/strategies/circuit-breaker.md

 <!-- endSnippet -->

 **Reasoning**:
-- By default each strategy is independent and do not have any reference to other strategies
+- By default, each strategy is independent and has no any reference to other strategies.
-- Here we are using the (`stateProvider`) to access the Circuit Breaker's state
-  - Which is still suboptimal since the retry strategy's `DelayGenerator` branches based on state
+- We use the (`stateProvider`) to access the Circuit Breaker's state.
+However, this approach is not optimal as the retry strategy's `DelayGenerator` varies based on state.
-- Also this solution is fragile since the break duration and the sleep duration are not connected
+- This solution is delicate because the break duration and the sleep duration aren't linked:
-  - If a future maintainer of code changes the `circuitBreaker`'s `BreakDuration` then (s)he might forget to change sleep duration as well
+- If a future code maintainer modifies the `circuitBreaker`'s `BreakDuration`, they might overlook adjusting the sleep duration.

 ✅ DO

-Use `Context` to pass information between strategies
+Use `Context` to pass information between strategies:

 <!-- snippet: circuit-breaker-pattern-1 -->
 ```cs